Geometric approach to stable homotopy groups of spheres. I. The Hopf invariant: Proof of the main theorem

 \begin{remark} In the cases $\ell=4$ the proof by means of the considered approach is unknown, because of the dimensional restriction in Lemma $\ref{osnlemma1}$, in the case $\ell=5,6,7$ because of the dimensional restrictions in Lemma $\ref{osnlemma2}$.
-For a possible approach in the cases $n=31$, $n=63$ and $n=127$ see a remark in the Introduction of the part $III$ [A3]. \end{remark}
+For a possible approach in the cases $n=31$, $n=63$ and $n=127$ see a remark in a remark at the beginning of Section 5. \end{remark}